nerc-project/nerc-docs/docs/openshift/applications/creating-a-sample-application.md

         You also have the option to create and integrate custom services into the Developer Catalog using a template, as [described here](creating-your-own-developer-catalog-service.md).

-6. Once selected by clicking the template, you will see initiate template web interface as shown below:
+6. Once selected by clicking the template, you will see Instantiate Template web interface as shown below:

     ![Initiate MariaDB Template](images/initiate-mariadb-template.png)